SavvyLiu/placenta_project/readme.md

 ## Purpose

-The purpose of this project is to apply machine learning techiques to automate the segmentation of placental histology slides.
+The purpose of this project is to apply machine learning techniques to automate the segmentation of placental histology slides.

 ## Getting Started